cj-mills/christianjmills/_posts/2021-12-6-OpenVINO-Object-Detection-for-Unity-Tutorial-In-Editor.md

 ## Overview

-In this follow up to the YOLOX tutorial, we will update the OpenVINO and Unity code so that we can use the plugin directly in the Unity Editor
+In this follow-up to the YOLOX tutorial, we will update the OpenVINO and Unity code so that we can use the plugin directly in the Unity Editor.
+We will also make some additional changes to remove the need to manually move any files when building the Unity project.